-2. Chicken to help stimulate hair growth
+2. Chicken can help promote hair health

-- If you are deficient in this type of protein for 2 or 3 months, your hair will stop growing at its normal rate and it will begin to fall out
+- If you are deficient in this type of protein for 2 or 3 months, your hair will stop growing at its normal rate and it will begin to fall out.

 You only have to eat one oyster to get the recommended dose of this mineral.

-If you can’t eat oysters every day, there are other zinc rich options that are also great for promoting hair growth.
+If you can’t eat oysters every day, there are other zinc-rich options that are also great for promoting hair growth.
 For example: